Everything you know about eating for diabetes is wrong: 5 hacks for managing diabetes with a plant-based dietWritten by Ali Donahue

 How does a plant-based diet help type 2 diabetes?

 5 tips for managing type 2 diabetes with a plant-based diet

 Can a plant-based diet help type 1 diabetes, too?

 What is type 2 diabetes, how it is caused, and what are the symptoms?

 When properly functioning, our bodies will make glucose from starchy and sugary foods.
 That glucose is used as fuel for our muscle cells.
 Our pancreas makes a hormone called insulin, which helps that glucose get into the muscle cells.

 With type 2 diabetes, the pancreas produces enough insulin but the muscle cells have become resistant to it, also known as insulin resistance.

 Due to a buildup of fat in the muscle cells, the insulin can’t let the glucose into the muscles and regulate our blood sugar.
-Instead, the glucose just sits in our blood stream, rising our sugar levels higher and higher.
+Instead, the glucose just sits in our blood stream, raising our sugar levels higher and higher.